Rugby: Provincial unions at risk of pulling out of Mitre 10 Cup due to player payment concerns

 Four provincial unions – Taranaki, Northland, Southland and North Harbour – may be forced to pull out of this year's Mitre 10 Cup competition over fears they will not be able to pay their players.

-While eight other unions have committed to the competition, Wellington and Otago are also understood to be "on the fence" in similar precarious positions.
+While other unions have committed to the competition, Manawatu, Wellington and Otago are also understood to be "on the fence" in similar precarious positions.

 North Harbour Rugby chairman Gerard van Tilborg says the situation is dire and can be saved only by the players agreeing to take far less than they are now.